Exam board: Eduqas

-Entry Requirements: A* – C at GCSE English.
-It is not essential to have studied GCSE Media.
+Entry Requirements: 5+ in English Language or Literature.
+It is not essential to have studied GCSE Film or Media.

 Why you should consider this course:

-The media has an enormous impact on our lives.
+Cambridge University have endorsed the importance of film and media by beginning a brand new BA in Film.
+The film and media worlds have an enormous impact on our lives.
 Television, newspapers, gaming, social networking, films, magazines are all vital aspects of the way we communicate in society today.
-Understanding how we use, and are used by the media, is of fundamental importance in the 21st Century.
+Understanding how we use, and are used by the film and media, is of fundamental importance in the 21st Century.

-After the finance sector, the media and creative industries are the largest and fastest growing in London.
-Employment in the media is also richly rewarding, offering variety, constant change, creativity and challenge.
+After the finance sector, the film, media and creative industries are the largest and fastest growing in London.
+Employment in the film and media worlds is also richly rewarding, offering variety, constant change, creativity and challenge.

-Year 12 and 13 media students have access to state of the art media facilities to do film and edit as part of coursework.
-These include Apple iMac computers running the latest professional standard software, such as Final Cut Pro, which is widely used in Hollywood, and Photoshop, which is the standard image software for all creative and media industries.
-Students have access a fully lit green screen studio which has been used by industry professionals to train our students.
+Year 12 and 13 film students have access to state of the art media facilities to do film and edit as part of their coursework.
+These include over 40 Apple iMac computers running the latest professional standard software, such as Final Cut Pro, which is widely used in Hollywood, and Photoshop, which is the industry standard image software for all creative and media companies.
+Students have access to a fully lit green screen studio which has been used by industry professionals to train our students.

-Finally, Lampton Media Studies students always achieve very well.
-They frequently get the highest grades of A and A*, with many students in 2012 attaining 100% answers in the examinations.
-Consequently, it is a very popular subject in the school.
+Finally, Lampton Film and Media Studies students always achieve very well.
+They frequently get the highest grades of A and A*, with many students in 2016 attaining grade A answers in the examinations.
+Consequently, media and film are very popular subjects in the school.

 Subject suitability for degree course or future career:

 In addition to the many career opportunities opened up, A-Level Film Studies may also help you to access a range of university courses in many of the top Russell Group universities: Media, Film Studies, Communication studies, Sociology, Psychology, Journalism, English, Art, Photography, Animation.